thomas-mauran/LinkedOut/docs/analysis_doc.md

 ### Authentication and account

-The authentication, role and account management will be handled by Keycloak.
+Authentication, role and account management will be handled by Keycloak.

 Keycloak is the OpenID Connect identity provider that will be used to authenticate users, register new users, and help them recover their password.
-Each user will be linked to a seasonal worker and they may also have an administrator role to manage the platform.
+Each user will be linked to a seasonal worker, and they may also have an administrator role to manage the platform.

 ### Seasonworker profile

 - Manage seasonal worker profiles.
 - Add, view, modify, and delete references, experiences, and availabilities.
 - Only the seasonal worker can view and modify their profile.
-- Employers can view the profile of a seasonal worker depending on their subscription.
+- Employers can view the profile of a seasonal worker, depending on their subscription.

 ### Job

 - Display and apply job listings.
 - Any seasonal worker can view all, sort by relevance, and receive notifications for new listings.
 - Create and manage job listings (employers).
-- Employers can view and accept/refuse applicants.
+- Employers can view and accept or reject applicants.
 - Only the seasonal worker can view the status of their application.
 - This module is an external service that will be integrated into the platform.